netlify/staticgen/README.md

     bundle install
     bundle exec middleman

+You'll run into GitHubs API limits very quickly if you just do this.
+To avoid this we recommend you create a Github API token with permissions to access public repositories and Gist.

+Then create a Gist with a single file `data.json` with an empty javascript object literal as content: {}

+Then set these environment variables before running middleman:

+    export GITHUB_TOKEN=YOUR_TOKEN
+    export GIST_ID=ID_OF_YOUR_GIST

+Then middleman will use the Gist you specified to archive stats (stars, forks and issues) for the repositories.

 ## BitBalloon

 StaticGen is built and maintained by [BitBalloon](https://www.bitballoon.com), a hosting service for static websites.